 We then produced a public interactive tool to explore the survey data and prepared an aggregated survey dataset for publication as open data.
 These can both be accessed through the link below.

-Explore the interactive tool and read the report here
+Explore the interactive tool and read the report on The ODI website here

 The report’s findings were featured on BBC TV and radio (2:10:35).